phusion/passenger_apt_automation/README.md

 ### Adding support for a new distribution

-In these instructions, we assume that the new distribution is Ubuntu 16.04 "Xenial".
+In these instructions, we assume that the new distribution is Ubuntu 20.04 "Focal".
 Update the actual parameters accordingly.

  1. Bump the the buildbox version number's tiny component.
 Open `internal/lib/docker_image_info.sh` and change the number under `buildbox_version`.